brandur/sorg/content/drafts/mongodb.md

 ---
-title: Don't Use MongoDB
-hook: Why you should almost certainly use an ACID-compliant data store, even at scale.
+title: In Defense of Small Data
-hook: The real story behind data integrity, why you should stay on an ACID database until the bitter end, and what high availability really means.
+hook: Why you should stay on an ACID database until the bitter end, what's really affecting your app's availability, and why you should almost certainly never use MongoDB.
 location: San Francisco
 published_at: 2016-08-01T00:23:52Z
 ---